Over View

 - Sticky waterfall

-Is a location jam-packed with exciting experiences, and this is one of the most unique.
-The Sticky Waterfall, also known as Bua Thong Waterfall, Its unique geological composition distinguishes this waterfall from Thailand's many other waterfalls.
-The porous limestone rocks of Bua Thong possess a rare quality – they're astonishingly "sticky."
-This allows visitors to climb directly up the waterfall without slipping, a phenomenon that has made it an internationally renowned attraction.
-Surrounded by lush forest and vibrant flora.
+It is a place full of exciting experiences and this is one of the most unique .
+Buathong waterfalls also known as or simply call sticky waterfalls its unique geological composition sets it apart from other waterfalls in Thailand.
+The porous limestone of Namtok Buathong has a rare property - it is incredibly "sticky", allowing visitors to climb directly onto the waterfall without slipping, a phenomenon that has made it an internationally renowned tourist attraction.
+Surrounded by lush forests and vibrant flora.

 - Tiger kingdom